-You might be tempted to install Android 11 right now.
-However, before you tap download, make sure you prepare yourself, and your device, for the move up from Android 10.
+You might be tempted to install the latest version of Android 11 right now.
+However, before you tap download, make sure you prepare yourself, and your device, for the move.

-You can’t predict exactly how Android 11 will run on your Pixel.
+You can’t predict exactly how the software will run on your Pixel.
 Some of you might see a performance boost, others will run into bugs or performance issues.
 Preparing for the installation will help you cut down the number of potential issues you might encounter.

 We’ve put together a guide that will take you through the pre-installation process we use before we install new Android software on our Pixel devices.

 If you don’t have a ton of time to devote to the pre-installation process, you’ll want to make sure all of your files are all properly backed up.

 Data loss issues are rare these days, but this is still an important step to take before you make the transition from Android 10 to Android 11 or from one version of Android 11 to another.